Bebe's Boobs Destroy Society: Plot

-The children return to school for the first time since the death of Ms. Choksondik in the episode "Simpsons Already Did It", for the time being Mr. Mackey will teach them.
+The children return to school for the first time since the death of Ms. Choksondik in the episode "Simpsons Already Did It."
+For the time being, Mr. Mackey will be their teacher.
 During the break, Bebe (Wendy's best friend) has started to develop breasts.
 Though they are small (she at first thought they were mosquito bites), they prompt all the boys in town to begin to think that she is unusually smart and cool, without even understanding why.
 However, this causes Wendy and the other girls to get incredibly jealous, especially since Stan, Wendy's boyfriend (who hasn't asked Wendy to hang out with Stan and the other boys), is one of the boys affected.
 The girls begin making up malicious rumors about Bebe and accuse her of being sexually promiscuous.

-Consequently, the boys begin to fight and bicker about who gets to play with Bebe, sound effects from Cannibal Holocaust play as the boys fight like the primitive men from 2001: A Space Odyssey and Planet of the Apes.
+Consequently, the boys begin to fight and bicker about who gets to play with Bebe, sound-effects play as the boys fight like the primitive men from 2001: A Space Odyssey and Planet of the Apes.

-Throughout the episode Cartman plays a game he calls 'Lambs', which involves placing one of his dolls in a pit in his basement and torturing it, saying, "It puts the lotion on its skin, or else it gets the hose again.", as a reference to Silence of the Lambs.
+Throughout the episode, Cartman plays a game he calls "Lambs," which involves placing one of his dolls in a pit in his basement and torturing it, saying, "It puts the lotion on its skin, or else it gets the hose again", as a reference to Silence of the Lambs.